Between Scandals & Elections: Sino-Austrian Relations in the Era of Sharp Power

 Just two months prior, in June 2018, vice-Chancellor Strache traveled to Moscow alongside Chancellor Kurz to discuss the potential for Russia to “enable political solutions in Syria and the Ukraine.”
 The FPÖ has long signaled its opposition to sanctions on Russia and maintains a stringent opposition to the recognition of Kosovo, long a central pillar of the Kremlin’s strategy in southeastern Europe.
 Under Strache’s leadership, the party also signed a cooperation agreement with Putin’s United Russia Party while still in opposition in 2016.
 Although there is some argument to be made for engaging with Russia, the timeline of the FPÖ’s engagement with Moscow, the willingness to collaborate to secure parliamentary elections exhibited in the video, and the Kremlin’s track record of instrumentalizing right-wing nationalist parties to undermine the cohesion of the EU, paint an alarming picture.

 Austrian engagement with Russia, the EU, and China is also tied to its policy towards engaging the Western Balkans, which bring with it both a migration and energy security dimension.
 Vienna’s presidency in Brussels revolved both around stemming the flow of migrants through the Balkans and in stabilizing southeastern Europe through infrastructural and security engagement.
 In autumn of 2018, Austria’s FPÖ nominated defense minister, Mario Kunasek hosted a joint security conference with counterparts from five Balkan states.
-Dubbed the “Graz conference”, the meeting was designed to bolster European security by providing Austria-funded military training facilities in one of the Balkan countries.
+Dubbed the “Graz conference”, the meeting was designed to bolster European security, among others, through proposed funding for a military officer training academy in one of the Balkan countries.
 Soon after in December 2018, a Memorandum of Understanding was signed between Bulgarian gas firm Bulgartransgaz and Austria’s Central European Gas Hub.
 Chancellor Kurz also opened the prospect of supporting Serbian accession to the EU, despite Serbian President Vucic’s close association with Russian foreign policy interests.

 An antagonistic history notwithstanding, Austria remains influential in the Western Balkans.
 There are estimated to be over 400 Austrian companies in Serbia, driving close relations between Vienna and Belgrade.
 Serbia’s strategic location also means the country features prominently in both a migration-centric security policy and deliberation over reviving plans to connect Austria with Russian gas supplies transiting the Black Sea.
 This is significant for Austrian domestic politics as well, not only was the FPÖ able to secure the Ministry of Defense, it was also able to secure the post of Ministry for Transport, Science and Technology, a key ministry, for FPÖ’s potential next leader Norbert Hofer.